hegerdes/PicDownloader/README.md

 * 2. selenium
 * 3. urllib3
 * 4. emoji
-* Or use `pip install -r requirments.txt` to install all at one *
+* Or use `pip install -r requirments.txt` to install all at once *
 * If you want you can change the MIN_OF_STARS Value the the the minimum of stars a picture must have to be downloaded.
 Default is 5
 * run `python JodelDownloader.py`